DZakh/gluer/README.md

 - [ ] Finish the docs
 - [ ] Add inline traits
 - [ ] Add generic traits like in rust
+- [ ] Show inline trait names in the profiler instead of anonymous functions